Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Introduction

 Once the dependency graph $G$ is recovered, we then show how to efficiently recover the actual parameters of the MRF.
 We prove the following result: \begin{theorem}[\Cref{thm:lr_final}, informal] Let $\mu=\mu_{\psi}$ be a $(k,d,\alpha,\lambda)$-MRF with known dependency graph $G$.
 Then given $\varepsilon>0$ and $O_{k,d,\lambda}(\log(n)\cdot \mathsf{poly}(\log\log n,1/\varepsilon))$ site updates of Glauber dynamics for each node, applying node-wise logistic regression to a suitable sequence of update times for each node $i\in [n]$ yields a polynomial $\widehat{\psi}$ such that $\|\widehat{\psi}-\psi\|_{\infty}\leq \varepsilon$ (coefficient-wise closeness) in time $n\cdot O_{k,d,\lambda}(\mathsf{poly}(\log n,1/\varepsilon))$ with high probability. \end{theorem} In \Cref{thm:main_logreg}, the implicit constants are of the form $d^{O(\lambda k^2)}$ (if we assume $\lambda=\Omega(1)$), which remains bounded for the important setting where $d,\lambda,k=O(1)$ large constants.
 Again, the dependence on these parameters is completely decoupled from dimension.

-Taken together, \Cref{thm:intro_main} and \Cref{thm:main_logreg} collectively show that Glauber trajectories naturally balance two competing objectives to enable end-to-end efficiency of learning MRFs.
-They are temporally correlated enough to isolate structural dependencies, but sufficiently random to efficiently identify the precise parameters once these dependencies are known.
-Both of these features in tandem are essential in overcoming the computational barriers of learning both the structure and parameters from the i.i.d. setting.
+Taken together, \Cref{thm:intro_main} and \Cref{thm:main_logreg} collectively show that Glauber trajectories, while often a more realistic model of real-world observations, naturally balance two competing objectives to enable end-to-end efficiency of learning MRFs.
+Their temporal correlations can isolate the challenging structural dependencies, but the dynamics remain sufficiently random to efficiently identify the precise parameters once these dependencies are known.
+Both of these features in tandem are essential in overcoming the computational barriers of learning from the i.i.d. setting.